backdrop-contrib/juicebox/README.md

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

-## Current Maintainer for Backdrop
+## Current Maintainers for Backdrop

 Graham Oliver (github.com/Graham-72/)
+Ryan Jacobs (github.com/ryan-jacobs)

 ## Credits